-1. Take advantage of gym membership free trials.
+1. Take advantage of cheap gym memberships in the form of free trials.

 Sample before you buy!
-Always check with local gyms to see if they offer a gym membership free trial and take advantage of it — or check Groupon and LivingSocial for deals on classes and memberships.
+Always check with local gyms to see if they offer a cheap gym membership free trial and take advantage of it — or check Groupon for deals on classes and memberships.

 These gyms offer free trials and are nationwide — some even international: